St. James is a welcoming church, with a friendly, welcoming and helpful congregation.

 Church Services

-Our main English Language service is at 10:30am on a Sunday morning.
+Our main English Language service is at 10.30am on a Sunday morning.
 Twice a month this is a Holy Communion service.
+Refreshments are served after the service.

 At St James', our style of worship is traditional low-church, based around C.of E. Common Worship, with bible-based teaching to encourage us to show the love of God in our community.
 We sing a range of traditional and contemporary hymns and songs, led by a pianist and a growing music group.